 Hinduism is the name given to a wide variety of beliefs and practices that reflect the history of the many regional and local traditions of India.
 Many Hindus are vegetarians.
 Hindu rituals take place at home and in the temple.
 The Hindu festive calendar includes Holi (India’s spring harvest festival), Navratri (a nine-night celebration of the goddess Shakti) and Diwali (the festival of lights).
 Diwali has become part of the civic calendar in Auckland and Wellington, with town-hall celebrations open to the public and including Indian foods, dancing and music.
 There are many medical, legal and commercial professionals among the Hindu community.

-Communities from different parts of India tend to have their own temples with their own traditions.
+Communities from different parts of India have their own temples with their own traditions.
 In the 2010s Auckland had a Tamil temple, the New Zealand Thirumurugan Temple, in Ōtāhuhu, and the Swaminarayan temple in Avondale for followers of a 19th-century Indian saint.
 Other Auckland Hindu organisations included the Ramakrishna Mission, Chinmaya Mission, Sathya Sai Organisation, Art of Living Foundation, Hindu Swayamsevak Sangh, Sewa International and Ekal Vidyalaya Foundation.

 Dr Guna Magesan is an environmental scientist who moved to New Zealand from Tamil Nadu, India, in 1988.
 As the national coordinator of the Hindu Council of New Zealand, he organised an annual tree-planting programme for the Indian community, and youth festivals to build links between Indian and other New Zealanders.
 In 2007 Magesan told the World Hindu Conference in India that there are many similarities between Sanskrit, the classical language of India, and Māori.
 ‘There are at least 185 Sanskrit and other Indian language words similar to the Maori language.
 For example, “tama” means boy, “e tu” means stand and “mana” means pride or self respect.’
 1